April 30, 2015

 General Education Requirements (abbreviated on MyPlan as “Gen. Edu.
 Rec.”) are requirements necessary to graduate with an undergraduate degree from the UW that may or may not relate to requirements for a specific major.
 Areas of knowledge, such as Individuals and Societies (I&S), Visual, Literary and Performing Arts (VLPA), and Natural World (NW), are common, as well as other general education requirements like Writing (W) and Quantitative and Symbolic Reasoning (QSR).

 A full-time undergraduate student takes between 12 and 18 credits during any given quarter.
-Courses are a different number of credits based on how many hours a week they meet, and require two hours of study outside the classroom for every one hour inside the classroom.
+Courses have a different number of credits based on how many hours a week they meet, and require two hours of study outside the classroom for every one hour inside the classroom.
 For example, a 5 credit class will meet for 5 hours per week and require about 10 hours of work per week outside of class.

 Course levels correspond to the level of subject matter expertise involved in the class.
 A 100-level class will generally be more introductory than a 200-level class.
 A higher course level will often have more course prerequisites (other classes you have to complete before you can take the course).
 As long as you meet all course prerequisites, you may register for any class regardless of course level, but remember that upper level classes have a more specific focus and require foundational knowledge of the subject.